Rashy-hub/Rashy-Hub/README.md

 - 🔭 I’m currently working on a Next.js version of my portfolio.
 - 🌱 I’m currently learning .NET/C#, ASP.NET, and Kubernetes.
 - 🎨 I work on frontend projects too, but I’ll be honest—**I’m not a designer**!
-Still, I always do my best to create clean and functional user interfaces.
+Still, I always do my best to create clean user interfaces.

 ### A list of links that showcase some of my skills